...

 Adobe Stock Image

 Mastiha trees are known as the “Crying Tree.”
-They are predominantly only cultivated in one place in the world: the small island of Chios.
-The unique microclimate is the only one that can produce the aromatic resin needed to make Mastiha spirits.
-Harvesting takes place only once per year, during June and July.
+They are cultivated exclusively in one place: the small island of Chios.
+The unique microclimate is the only one capable of producing the aromatic resin required to make Mastiha spirits.
+Harvesting occurs only once per year, in June and July.
 The process consists of several “prickings,” and it takes several weeks to extract mastiha teardrops.
-The tree is “crying out” the Mastiha resins that take 10 to 20 days to get solid and collected.
+The tree is “crying out” the Mastiha resin, which takes 10 to 20 days to solidify and be collected.

-About 24 villages in southern Chios Island are known as the mastiha villages.
-During the winter months, the tree is pruned to maintain its round shape, allowing the resin to be collected most efficiently.
+Approximately 24 villages on the island of Chios are known as mastiha villages.
+During the winter months, workers prune trees to maintain a round shape, allowing them to collect resin more efficiently.
 Spring brings back-breaking work to harvest the resin.

 The farmworkers prepare “the table” by weeding a round area below the mastic tree and sweeping it.
-They then spread limestone to create a flat surface where the resin will fall and congeal but not dissolve.
-They then make shallow incisions starting from the bottom and going to the top; the bottom produces thicker droplets, and the top finer ones.
+They then spread limestone to create a flat surface where the resin will fall and solidify without dissolving.
+They then make shallow incisions starting at the bottom and moving toward the top; the bottom produces thicker droplets, and the top, finer ones.
 About three to four weeks after making the incisions, workers collect the drops from “the table” and pick those remaining on the trunk.
 If it rains even once, workers lose the mastiha resin.

 They gather their resin crop in the fall and clean it by sifting, washing, and removing impurities.